Catch // Concept Document

 Everyone has a motive.
 Everyone has an alibi.

 Each suspect gets one motive line and one alibi on the carousel.
 Roles only for now.
-We'll layer in personality once we know who from your staff is willing to play themselves and who we're casting from the outside.
+We layer in personality once we know who from your staff is willing to play themselves and who we cast from outside.

 01